wise200/configs/README.md

 ### Instructions
 On a fresh Ubuntu system, you should
 * Connect all devices, wifi, etc. This will be easier in the default wm.
 * The vim and i3 configs use some programs that are not installed by default.
-Use `sudo apt install curl feh scrot imagemagick fzf exuberant-ctags pulseaudio-utils` to install them.
+Use `sudo apt install curl feh scrot imagemagick ripgrep pulseaudio-utils` to install them.
 * If you want it, install vim with `sudo apt install vim`.
 * Install neovim with
 ```bash